 Why Does Your Wheel And Tire Size Matter?

-The correct wheel and tire combination make all the difference if clearing the fender well is your main objective.
+The correct wheel and tire combination make all the difference for many reasons.
 For those who have the 0-3 inch lift on their truck it is especially crucial due to the proximity of the tire to the fender well.

 In this guide we’ll share our most preferred setup and why it works for us.
 Some people might claim that they can run a -44 mm offset wheel packages with 35 inch tires on a 2 inch leveling kit and have zero tire rub on the fender well.
 To be fair, in our experience this might be true of street trucks with limited suspension travel and never driven to their full potential.